 Membership shall be terminated by voluntary withdrawal, expulsion of the member, or non-payment of dues.
 A member may be expelled by a two-thirds vote of the Board present at any meeting provided that such member has been advised of the proposed action at least 30 days in advance and has had the opportunity to present his or her case to the board.

 An annual business meeting of members shall be held for transaction of such business as may properly come before the meeting.
 The annual meeting of members shall be held at a time and place as determined by the Board.

 Section 2: Special Meetings

-Special meetings of members shall be held upon call of the President, the Board, or at the signed request of twenty percent (20%) of the active members.
+Special meetings of members shall be held upon call of the President, the Board, or at the signed request of twenty percent (20%) of the active members which includes members from at least two different organizations.
 The purpose of the meeting shall be stated in the notice of the meeting.

 Section 3: Notification

-Notice of the time and place of meetings of members shall be announced in CPE newsletters, by US mail, by electronic mail, on CPE website or by other appropriate communications vehicles not less than thirty days before the meeting.
+Notice of the time and place of meetings of members shall be announced by email, on the CPE website or by other appropriate communications vehicles not less than thirty days before the meeting.

 Section 4: Quorum

 Ten percent, or at least ten members, of the current active membership of CPE shall constitute a quorum at any meeting of members.